leog7one/odin-recipes/README.md

 # odin-recipes

-Creating a starter website for recipes to demostrate HTML knowledge
+Creating a starter website for recipes to demostrate HTML knowledge.